rtyler/brokenco.de/_posts/2017-01-03-more-than-just-code.md

-Had I not been part of an open source project, and had I not been fortunate enough to participate in a program with global reach like the Google Summer of Code, I would have never been exposed to different (sometimes radically so) viewpoints.
+Had I not been part of an open source project, and had I not been fortunate enough to participate in a program with global reach like the Google Summer of Code, I would have never been exposed to different, sometimes radically so, viewpoints.

 ----

-Long ago, I cannot quite place when, a debate occurred in an open source project as to whether the project's website should include a [planet](https://en.wikipedia.org/wiki/Planet_(software)), and if so, should all blog posts be aggregated or ones only tagged as relevant to the project.
+Long ago, I cannot quite place when, a debate occurred in an open source project as to whether the project's website should include a [planet](https://en.wikipedia.org/wiki/Planet_(software\)), and if so, should all blog posts be aggregated or ones only tagged as relevant to the project.

 A compelling argument in favor of including *all* blog posts from the project's